 Sarah’s 10 trends style challenge

 Some of you may know Sarah from Sarah’s Real Life, a talented young blogger.
 She now has a 10 trends style challenge running all April.
 Since I like a challenge, I decided to participate in her challenge.
 In April, one has to present an outfit of each of the 10 trends defined by her.
-Some of the trends to be shown are really challenging for me like lace, fringe or tribal print.
+Some of the trends to be shown are really challenging like how to have ageless style in lace, fringe or how to look ageless in tribal print.
 The reason is that these trends are key items of quite different styles.
 Lace is very girly, or can be very romantic.
 It can also be very eclectic.
-Fringes are very Bohemian.
+Fringes are very Bohemian Style.
 Tribal print is also more along the Bohemian line than my style, American Classic with a twist of rock’n roll or street style.

 It is amazing that when thinking about it, one realizes that despite lace, fringes, or tribal prints are usually associated with other styles than my own style it has these elements in small doses.
 Most of my winter scarves have fringes.
 That is how classic scarves are traditionally made.
 Thus, I can make a hook here.
 Most of my tango dance dresses have (black) lace.
 Another hook.
 Many of my scarves have tribal prints from all over the world.
 Another hook that seemed to be much harder.
 It made me also think why so many silk, cashmere, and wool scarves have tribal prints.
 Historic reasons come to mind.